Rizvanski/master_thesis/README.md

 ### Empirical Analysis

 The empirical analysis was done using the Stata program.
 The do-file can be found in the "Empirical_Analysis" folder, under the name "data-analysis.do".
-This file can be opened using the Stata program.
+This file can be opened using the Stata program or viewed with directly from this repository.
 This do-file was used to conduct the empirical analysis with a country fixed-effects dynamic panel data model.
 Additionally, this file was used to create the descriptive tables and figures used for the master thesis.

 ### Figures